zooniverse/front-end-monorepo/docs/arch/adr-14.md

 **Pros**

-- CMS makes content management easier and updates faster.
+- CMS makes content management easier and updates faster, especially for non-developers.
 - External platform reduces the need for any sort of code maintenance.
-- We can run our Zooniverse content on the Free Tier (see Note of Caution 3: Database Limits)
+- We can run our Zooniverse content on the Free Tier (see [Note of Caution 3: Database Limits](#note-of-caution-3-database-limits))

 **Cons**

 - Reliance on external platfrom for storing data introduces the usual third-party risks.
-(See Note of Caution 1: Exit Strategy) Possible dangers include:
+(See [Note of Caution 1: Exit Strategy](#note-of-caution-1-exit-strategy)) Possible dangers include:
   - external CMS has downtime, shutting down our content by extension.
   - external CMS changes pricing structure, forcing us out of the free tier.
   - external CMS shuts down, forcing us to find an alternative data store.